rust-embedded/rust-raspberrypi-OS-tutorials/12_exceptions_part1_groundwork/README.md

 handling code, restore the context, so that the processor can continue where it left off before taking the exception.

-Context save and restore is one of the few places in system software where it is strongly advised to to use some hand-crafted assembly.
+Context save and restore is one of the few places in system software where there is no way around some hand-crafted assembly.
 Introducing `exception.S`:

 ```asm
 /// Call the function provided by parameter `\handler` after saving the exception context.
 Provide